Parallel-in-Time Nonlinear Optimal Control via GPU-native Sequential Convex Programming: Numerical Experiments

 The problem is formulated using non-dimensional unified units.
 The state vector $x \in \mathbb{R}^{14}$ consists of vehicle mass $m$, inertial position $r \in \mathbb{R}^3$, velocity $v \in \mathbb{R}^3$, body attitude quaternion $q \in \mathbb{R}^4$, and angular velocity $\omega \in \mathbb{R}^3$.
 The control input $u \in \mathbb{R}^3$ is the thrust vector $T_B$ in the body frame.

 The continuous-time dynamics account for mass depletion $\dot{m} = -\alpha \|T_B\|$ (where $\alpha = 0.1$), constant gravity, and full rotational kinematics governed by a diagonal inertia matrix.
-The flight horizon is fixed at 5.0 and discretized into $N=30$ intervals.
+The planning horizon is fixed at 5.0 and discretized into $N=30$ intervals.

 To ensure a safe and physically feasible descent, the vehicle must satisfy stringent state and control bounds.
 The spacecraft mass is restricted between a dry mass of 0.75 and a wet mass of 2.0.
 Actuator limits constrain the thrust magnitude within $[0.5, 3.0]$ and restrict the thrust gimbal angle to a $10^\circ$ cone relative to the body axis.
 Furthermore, spatial and attitude constraints are strictly enforced: the trajectory is confined within a $10^\circ$ glide slope cone to prevent surface collision, the vehicle tilt angle is limited to a maximum of $20^\circ$ from the vertical, and the angular velocity magnitude is bounded by $30^\circ$ per unit time.